darshankparmar/multi-country-visa-evaluator/backend/docs/API.md

     "evaluationId": "550e8400-e29b-41d4-a716-446655440000",
     "score": 78,
     "summary": "Your application shows strong potential for the Ireland Critical Skills Employment Permit.
 You have submitted 3 of 4 required documents.
 Consider adding police clearance certificate to strengthen your application.
-Your employment contract demonstrates the required skill level and salary threshold.", "userInfo": {
+Your employment contract demonstrates the required skill level and salary threshold.", "recommendations": [
+      "Obtain police clearance certificate to complete required documentation", "Include additional reference letters from previous employers", "Provide certified translations for any non-English documents" ],
+    "conclusion": "This application demonstrates good approval potential.
+The candidate meets most requirements with solid supporting documentation.
+Addressing the missing police clearance certificate would strengthen the application significantly.", "userInfo": {
       "name": "John Doe",
       "email": "john.doe@example.com"